neenachcha/Trial-balance-grouping/_PRESS-RELEASE.md

 Once the project moves into development, the press release can be used as a touchstone; a guiding light.
 The product team can ask themselves, "Are we building what is in the press release?"
 If they find they're spending time building things that aren't in the press release (overbuilding), they need to ask themselves why.
 This keeps product development focused on achieving the customer benefits and not building extraneous stuff that takes longer to build, takes resources to maintain, and doesn't provide real customer benefit (at least not enough to warrant inclusion in the press release).
  -->

-## Financial statement PDF generator ##
+## Financial statement generator ##
- > Generate Financial statement in PDF form from Trial balance
+ > Generate Financial statement from Trial balance

 ## Summary ##
-  > User can input trial balance number in FS Gen to generate Financial statement in PDF format.
-FS gen comes with easy to use grouping financial statement element interface.
-Moreover, the financial statement comes with version control (You can come back to your previous version anytime).
+  > User can input trial balance number in FS Gen to generate Financial statement in CSV format.
+FS gen comes with an easy interface to help you group financial statement element.
+Moreover, you can come back to your previous version anytime).

 ## Problem ##
   > Calculations and page layout settings in a spreadsheet are prone to manual error, especially if the spreadsheet are used by multiple user or amateur.